‘How do I renew my visa in Japan?’ we hear you cry. We know it’s a baffling subject. Here’s our guide on how to extend or modify your Japanese Visa.

 First, a quick disclaimer: we spoke to an immigration lawyer in Tokyo when drafting this article, but it should not be taken as legal advice.
 Always check directly with the nearest Immigration Bureau about your specific visa situation.

-How to renew your visa online in Japan
+How to renew your visa in Japan online

-- Extend an existing visa
+- Renew an existing visa (this includes Working Holiday Visas)

-- Change your visa
+- Change your visa type

 - Certificate of Eligibility (conditions apply)